menhaj007/reach_mastermind/README.md

 - Note: you don't need mysql server, if ou prefer to read and write guess history in the RAM.
 MySQL is used for resistance purposes.
 - To download the jar files, please visit the GitHub link -> https://github.com/menhaj007/jarsFiles

-## Core requirements of this project is list below.
+## Core requirements of this project are list below
-### Preparing the System for the project.
+### Developing environment for running this project.
 1. To make sure you have Java 11 installed, type in the terminal
 ```
 $: java -version
 =>: Similiar Output:
-v openjdk version "11.0.11" 2021-04-20
+ openjdk version "11.0.11" 2021-04-20
-=>: openJDK runtime Environment OS..
+=>: openJDK runtime Environment OS…
-=>: openJDK 64bit Server VM..
+=>: openJDK 64bit Server VM…
 ```
 2. Please make sure you have IntelliJ Idea installed.
 You can also download here -> -- https://www.jetbrains.com/idea/
 3. Random API generator.
-   --  You can create your own API, or can you the temporary one available inside the project.
+   --  You can create your own API, or can you use the temporary one available inside the project.
    -- Download the Random Generator jar dependency, and review the installation provided on the link here -> https://github.com/menhaj007/jarsFiles

 This meets all the requirements to test the core feature of the application such as logic, feedback, history and output.
-However, if you do want to use it at this level, please comment out all methods in Mastermind.java where it marked as DBMethod.
+However, if you do want to use just the core requirements, please comment out all methods in Mastermind.java where the signature includes the word “write/read from DB/IntoDB”.
-If you want to test with MySQL and JUNIT, the following steps are required.
+If you want to test the project with MySQL and JUNIT features, please follow the next step too.

-4. install MySQL Database from the above links.
-Once install either using workbench or command line, issue the following commands to create database and make it active:
+4. Install MySQL Database from the above link.
+Once installed either use workbench or command line, to issue the following commands in order to create a database and make it active:
    -- change the path location for jdbc, so it matches your computer's information.
 ```
 public static void readFeedbackFromDB() {